awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 1. In **Item Name**, type a name for the Jenkins project \(for example, *MyTestProject*\)\.
 Choose **Freestyle project**, and then choose **OK**\.
 **Note**
 Make sure the name for your project meets the CodePipeline requirements\.
-For more information, see [Limits in AWS CodePipeline](limits.md)\.
+For more information, see [Quotas in AWS CodePipeline](limits.md)\.

 1. On the configuration page for the project, select the **Execute concurrent builds if necessary** check box\.
 In **Source Code Management**, choose **AWS CodePipeline**\.
 If you have installed Jenkins on an Amazon EC2 instance and configured the AWS CLI with the profile for the IAM user you created for integration between CodePipeline and Jenkins, leave all the other fields empty\.
 **Important**